 Slowing down the processor doesn’t help much if you are trying to minimize processor up time, but if you get into a situation where you are forced to keep the Arduino awake, you could try to reduce the power consumption by slowing the main system clock.
 I’m not brave enough yet to make new board definitions & mess with the CLKPR system prescaler, since I have so many sensor communication events.
 Delay and millis I can deal with, but Timer0 PWM, ADC and probably a few other things have to be set in conjunction with CLKPR to keep them running at the right speed.
 Slower clocks let you reduce the whole system voltage, but I still need to 3.3v because of the sensors & SD card.
 Fuse setting still seems like the dark arts to me, and I’m not sure shutting down the BOD is a great idea for data loggers…

 After you apply the optimizations described above the sleeping µSD card becomes the biggest power drain left in the system.
 So I should probably add a reminder here that there is a huge difference between SD cards that sleep well, and those that don’t.
 Sandisk cards smaller than 1Gb tend to have lower idling/sleeping current modes ~70µA, but it’s not unusual to see new large capacity cards drawing 200µA.
 (I’ve seen spec sheets floating around the web for special TwinMOS mircoSD cards, listing incredibly low sleep & write currents, but I have never managed to find any for sale.)
 Cards between 64-256mb usually give me the lowest sleep currents, but because those older cards have to be purchased from eBay, there is also a significant difference in their speed when I test them with H2testw, with some being slower than 2.0MBytes/s, and others saving at 5MBytes/s or better.
 I presume that is because used cards get slower due to the onboard wear leveling circuitry working to avoid the accumulated bad spots, and the SD latency spec is worse than all of those, allowing a card to take as long as 250ms per write event.
 The default SD library in Arduino usually writes data at about 4500-5000 bytes per second, and even if SdFat performs significantly better even the slowest SD cards are much faster than the Arduino.
 And my gut feeling is that the relatively slow I2C bus coms to the EEprom I’m currently using are sand-bagging the system so much that whole question of SD speed is moot until I start using SPI EEproms, or faster Fram.

 With regards to runtime current: always format SD cards using SD Formatter, as OS level formatting utilities may adversely affect performance with the SdFat library.
-According to William Greiman (the author of the SdFat library) “Performance of microSD cards is not easy to predict on Arduino.
+According to William Greiman (author of the SdFat library) “Performance of microSD cards is not easy to predict on Arduino.
 Arduino uses SPI to access the cards and the SD library has a single 512 byte cache.
 Modern SD cards are designed to be used on the high speed 4-bit SDIO bus with very large (16 KB or larger) multi-block writes and reads so they must emulate the single block access that Arduino libraries use.
 This can mean much internal data movement, erasing of flash, and rewriting of data.”
 Once again, older, smaller SDcards suffer less from this problem than larger size cards, and it’s probably a good idea to try to match your data saves to that 512 byte block size.

 One extension of getting your loggers down to a low sleeping current is that it becomes possible to power your data logger with solar cells, especially with 500F super caps available for $3 each on eBay.
 David Pilling has done some interesting experiments using cheap garden solar cells with super caps.
 So has Nick Gammon, and the guys over at Solarduino.net and heliosoph.mit.